jchambers/pushy/README.md

 pushManager.start();
 ```

 Once you have your `PushManager` constructed and started, you're ready to start constructing and sending push notifications.
-Pushy provides a number of utility classes for working with APNs tokens and payloads.
+Pushy provides utility classes for working with APNs tokens and payloads.
 Here's an example:

 ```java
 final byte[] token = TokenUtil.tokenStringToByteArray(